dcog989/vscode-line-king/README.md

 # ![Line King logo](https://raw.githubusercontent.com/dcog989/vscode-line-king/main/assets/icon-64.png) Line King

+## PRE-RELEASE / BETA

+This is a new arrival.
+It is fully functional and has been tested, but edge cases likely exist.

+Please report any issues on [GitHub](https://github.com/dcog989/vscode-line-king/issues).

+---

 The best Line Manipulation Tool for VS Code ever?
 Many people are saying so.

 Line King replaces multiple single-purpose extensions by combining sorting, tidying, cleaning, and text manipulation into a single, fast, lightweight utility.
 It's smart - only displays what is relevant to what is selected.